-“The best way to take advantage of credit cards over the holidays is to maximize reward points,” said Ben Packard, CEO of Thrifty Points.
+“The best way to take advantage of credit cards over the holidays is to maximize reward points,” said Ben Packard, founder of Thrifty Points.
 “The holidays are an expensive time of year, and we’re all spending money left and right.
 Using a rewards card to manage your holiday spending is like getting an extra present under the tree.”

 Use Credit Card Points To Shop on Amazon

 Alternatively, you can use your credit card points to shop Amazon directly.
-Many credit cards allow you to link your points with the online retailer, including American Express, Hilton Honors, Chase, Citi and Discover.
+Many credit cards allow you to link your points with the online retailer.

 Use Your Companion Fare for Holiday Travel

-Holiday travel is notoriously expensive, so now could be a good time to cash in on any credit card fare discounts you might have.
-The Alaska Airlines credit card allows you to purchase a round-trip plane ticket for a companion traveling with you for as low as $121.
-And the Hawaiian Airlines Mastercard allows you one 50% discount on a round-trip companion fare.
+Holiday travel is notoriously expensive, so now could be a good time to cash in on any airline credit card fare discounts you might have.

 Use Cards That Offer Price Protection